 How can I give access to my parents/spouse regarding my financial aid?

-Where can I find information about the average loan indebtedness at Cal Maritime?
+Where can I find information about the average loan indebtedness and the most current loan default rate at Cal Maritime?

 Can I get summer aid?